mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Started working on sample demov1.
     * Add read buffer button and confirm it is reading the buffer correctly.
 We can render if full-page, but currently researching if there's a way to add a "camera" effect to the canvas so that it only renders some of it.
     * Appears that global renderX variable is not working.
 Will look into this more later.
-  * 3:30pm PST - pm PST --- Continue working on demo
+  * 3:30pm PST - 5:15pm PST --- Continue working on demo
     * Ended up adapting some other code that shows the complete wavelength and trying to add renderX variable to that.
 However, the value seems to move by too fast.
     * Will try starting with an audio progress bar instead and see if it can be reworked to run backwards with audio.
+    * Audio progress bar appears to be working as expected.
+Will need to get audio playing consistently as next step.

 * 2024-03-23 - 2 hours total